Themefic-Team/tourfic/readme.txt

 - Added: Car booking details now sync with Google Calendar.
 - Improvement: Backend calendar view for booking details.
 - Improvement: System stability is further optimized.

-= 2.15.2 - 27 November 2024 =

-- Added: Option to hide external booking for vendors.
-- Added: Rooms displayed in the hotel list on the frontend dashboard.
-- Added: Hotels displayed in the room list on the frontend dashboard.
-- Fixed: Resolved repeater field label issue.
-- Fixed: Addressed template issues in the Itinerary Builder.
-- Fixed: Widget loading issue resolved.
-- Improvement: Enhanced car rental Elementor widgets.
-- Improvement: Improved user experience for the car rental feature.
-- Improvement: System stability is further enhanced.
-- Improvement: Updated label and logo on the frontend dashboard.

 **Old Changelog can be found [here](https://themefic.com/tourfic/changelog/)**.